In this section

 Tips to recycle more

 We recycle 53.5% of our waste – the highest in West Sussex.
-Here are three ways you can help us get there.
+Here are four ways you can help us recycle even more:

 - Check what can and can't be recycled 20% of the waste put in our green-top bins can be recycled by moving it into the blue-top bin.
 Not sure what goes where?
 Check the A-Z list or Order a free information sticker for your bin